-Clinical Associate Professor; Director of Debate and Forensics
+Clinical Professor of Communication and Assistant Dean, Student Affairs and Director of Debate and Forensics

 Ph: 213 915 8201

 Gordon Stables is the Director of Debate and Forensics for USC’s nationally recognized Trojan Debate Squad (TDS).
 A Clinical Associate Professor, Gordon has been a member of the Annenberg faculty since 2002.